liam-wiltshire/talks/machinelearning/content.md

 - Perhaps they broke a rule on the server 3 weeks later and got banned - chargeback
 - Perhaps they just decided to stop playing 2 months later - chargeback
 - Sometimes they just do it to try to grief another player
-- Clearly this isn't the server owner's fault, but these chargeback damage the servers and the honest players
+- Clearly, this isn't the server owner's fault, but these chargebacks damage the servers and the honest players

 ---